CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 ```

 The next step is to run CMake to generate the compilation database.
 The compilation
-database contains compiler flags that clang-tidy needs to check the source files.
+database contains compiler flags that clang-tidy uses to check the source files.

 Make sure Python 2, Python 3, CMake, MinGW-w64, and FileCheck are on the path.
 Note that two `bin` directories of MinGW-w64 should be on the path: `<mingw-w64-root>/bin`,